psychemedia/storytelling-notes/pottle-of-brains.md

 "Hoo 's that fur, missis?" says he.

-"Jest so," says she, lookin' in 's pot; "bring me the heart o' tha thing thou likes best o' all, an' a 'll tell thee where to get thy pottle o' brains."
+"Jest so," says she, lookin' in 's pot; "bring me the heart o' tha thing thou likes best o' all, an' a'll tell thee where to get thy pottle o' brains."

 "But," says he, scratching his head, "hoo can a do that?"

 "That 's no 'on fur me to say," says she, "fin' oot fur thyser, my lad! ef thou disna want to be a fool a' thy days.
-But thou 'll hev' to read me a riddle so 's a can see thou 'st brought the reet thing, an*'ef thy brains is 'boot thee.
+But thou'll hev' to read me a riddle so 's a can see thou 'st brought the reet thing, an*'ef thy brains is 'boot thee.
 An' a 've suthin' else to see to," says she, "so gode'en to 'ee," and she carried the pot away wi' her into tha back place.

 So off goes the fool to 's mother, an' tellt her what, tha wise woman said.

-"An' a reckon a 'll hev to kill that pig," says he, "fur a like fat bacon better nor iverythin'."
+"An' a reckon a'll hev to kill that pig," says he, "fur a like fat bacon better nor iverythin'."

 "Then do 't, my lad," said 's mother, "fur sartain 't 'ull be a stra'ange an' good thing fur 'ee, ef thou canst buy a pottle o' brains, an' be able to look arter thy ain sel'."